LavaTigerUnicrn/Gregium/README.md

 > The (old) core of Gregium

-See gregium.old README for specific guildlines
+See gregium.old README for specific information

 ---